Reputation in the Shadow of Exit: Commitment Payoff Theorems

 \subsection{Complete Information}

-Consider the complete information game where there is no uncertainty about the long-run player's rationality.
-Say a \emph{folk theorem} holds in the game if the set of payoffs attainable as part of some equilibrium in the complete-information game is the set of feasible and individually rational payoffs for the long-run player (here the set $[V_0, V^*]$), supposing short-run players' myopically best reply.
-Proposition \ref{p: folk theorem} characterizes exactly when a folk theorem holds in our game.
-Arguments from \cite{fudenberg1994efficiency}, \cite{fudenberg1994folk} (which would immediately imply a folk theorem) do not necessarily apply because exit can ``loom large,'' and thus lead to periods where the effective discount rate is small even without discounting, i.e. $\delta = 1$.
-Thus, there exist games where not all feasible, individually rational payoffs are attainable.
-Proposition \ref{p: folk theorem} characterizes, as a function of long-run player payoffs, exactly when a folk theorem holds as a function of the long-run player's payoff, and formalizes the sense in which efficient payoffs can be sustained only when the future ``looms large'' \emph{given the exit structure.} Let $L(a, c) = \frac{f(a, c)}{f(a, 0)}$ be the likelihood ratio of survival when the long-run player chooses $c$ at some action instead of $0$ given short-run player action $a$.
+We start by establishing some simple facts about the complete information game where there is no uncertainty about the long-run player's rationality.
+Say a \emph{folk theorem} holds in the game if the set of payoffs attainable as part of some equilibrium in the complete-information game is the set of feasible and individually rational payoffs for the long-run player (here the set $[\und V_0, V^*]$), supposing short-run players' myopically best reply.
+Proposition \ref{p: folk theorem} shows that a folk theorem holds in our game.
+Arguments from \cite{fudenberg1994efficiency}, \cite{fudenberg1994folk} do not necessarily immediately apply because exit can ``loom large,'' and thus lead to periods where the effective discount rate is small even without discounting, i.e. $\delta = 1$.
+Despite this, we have the following result.